juliettef/enkiWS/readme.md

 ## enki Web Services for Games on Python Google App Engine

-A permissively licensed Python web service for games developers. enkiWS is a library for setting up a website and ancillary services for games on Google App Engine.
+A permissively licensed Python web service for games developers. enkiWS is a library for setting up a website and ancillary services for games on [Google App Engine](https://github.com/juliettef/enkiWS#why-use-google-app-engine).

-Online demo *- may be out of sync with the source code -* https://enkisoftware-webservices.appspot.com
+[Online demo](https://enkisoftware-webservices.appspot.com) *(may be out of sync with the source code)*

 ## Status

 This is a work in progress and not yet ready for production use.
-__[ NEW in v0.5 ] REST API Friends and data store__
+__[ NEW in v0.6 ] REST API data store updates__

 ## Functionality